blenderlab/BattleIA/README.md

   * 3D_Godot : a godot simple base
   * 2D_cli : a Python console viewer
   * 3D_Python : a pygame 3D version

+## BattleIA Commons

+This project is not a program, but stores every constants & message sizes to ensure a safe communication between programs.